12 Ways to Use Apple Cider Vinegar

 Acetic acid protects the liver by increasing tolerance of lipogenesis and fatty acid synthesis responsible for improving cholesterol levels.
 The synergistic nature of increased blood flow and insulin activity relays into increased energy.

-Weight loss effects from ACV are evident in a group of 155 obese Japanese individuals (7).
+Weight loss effects from apple cider vinegar are evident in a group of 155 obese Japanese individuals (7).
 Data collected signified a decrease in visceral fat, BMI and serum triglyceride levels among other health benefits.
 With many factors promoting the detoxification and overall health of the liver, weight loss may also be caused from the stimulation of fecal bile acid excretion when consuming cider vinegar (8).

 The once philosophical belief that an alkaline diet is beneficial in reducing morbidity and mortality is becoming increasingly supported in scientific research.
 The Oxford University Press Journal published a study identifying vinegar to promote alkalinity in the body resulting from the release of stomach and intestinal neutralizing hormones and ions stimulated by acetic acid (6).